Isiah Pacheco Prop Bet Odds, Lines and Picks vs Detroit Lions

-Find out the best lines available for all prop bets on Isiah Pacheco for NFL opening night between the Kansas City Chiefs and Detroit Lions.
+Isiah Pacheco prop bet odds offer some of the most intriguing selections for NFL opening night between the Kansas City Chiefs and Detroit Lions.

 BetOnline have released their prop bet lines for Pacheco vs the Lions.